joshjh2002/software-engineering-models/LearningPlan.md

 ## Reflection
 I have chosen to use markdown syntax to produce my Work Breakdown Structure and Gantt graph for many reasons instead of using other applications like Microsoft Visio:
 * It has easy to follow syntax and understand
 * I can zoom into the graphs as much as I want.
-This allows we to use as much detail and have as many boxes as I need and not have to worry about making to readable by making the font size larger or having to create a very long and complex flowchart.
+This allows we to use as much detail and have as many items in the chart as I need and not have to worry about making to readable by making the font size larger or having to create a very long and complex flowchart.
-* Markdown will do the formatting for me, which allows me to focus on the content in the charts, rather than the charts themselves and making them presentable
+* Markdown will do the formatting for me, which allows me to focus on the content of the charts, rather than the charts themselves and making them presentable.
+This gives me more time to think about its contents and making sure I get all the information in the correct place.

+I can respect that others may not have chosen this path because they like to be able to visualise what they are doing, instead of using syntax to produce a diagram.
+Misrosoft Visio is a great example of such tools, capable of producing flowcharts and other diagrams.

+In your reflection, you could write about:

+what you did and why you did it, what was good and bad about it, why you found it good or bad, what you found easy or difficult, why you found it easy or difficult, what you liked about what you did, why you felt like that, how you might want to follow it up, what other people did and why they did it, how did you feel about what others did, how you used what you have been taught in class, what other information do you need, what you are going to do differently in this type of situation next time, what steps you are going to take on the basis of what you have learned, what you are going to do next.

+When completing my graphs, I thougn they went very well, however it took me a while to figure out how I was going to arrange them to make it readable and easy to follow.
+This was due to the nature of the graphs, rather than the tools used to create it.
+I was eventually able to figure out a good way in which to present my work and keep it easy to follow and readable.
+I did enjoy working on the graphs though, and it was a fun and new experience to work with the markdown syntax.
+I used examples of WBS diagrams on the lesson material and notes to get inspiration for my diagrams and adapt them to the context of my work.
+Overall, I think my diagrams went very well, although it was a slow process to begin with.
+If I were to do this again, I would use more examples in order to get my work done and try to spend less time thinking about how to lay out the graph and focus more on the content as I went through seveal drafts before settling on the one you see [above](#work-breakdown-structure).

+In regards to my (CV)[#cv], I found this quite difficult to compose, especially when it came to my experiences in the world of work.
+I think it went well, despite it taking a long time.